 A huge part of reuse within organisations is donation of surplus stock to charitable partners.
 This is because sometimes internal reuse cannot be completed because the asset could not be matched in the time scale, was no longer required, had become obsolete or there was no storage available.
 In this situation donation to charity is a great option- but how to link up with preferred charities?
 Via the staff body is a great route.
 Get the template here.

 At various times of the year it might be appropriate to deliver a specific campaign around reuse.
 Spring Clean, Christmas Clear Out and Tidy Friday are just a few we have heard of.
 In the bulletted list below the title will take you to the project page- where you can download all of the materials to deliver that campaign.
+You can view all of our campaign materials here.

 Bye for now!